braughtg/DCgit/UserStories.md

    - the _GitHubUserName_ does not have write permission for the remote assignment repository.
    - there are no local changes to commit.
    - there is a problem committing changed files and _ForceLocal_ is not specified.

+#### Seeing your Graded and Marked Work on GitHub
+1. Graded work returned by the instructor can easily be viewed on GitHub.
+1. Go to the assignment repository on GitHub.
+1. Click the box labeled "Branch: master"
+1. Choose "Graded"
+   - This will switch you to the version of your files returned by the instructor.
+   - They will have the instructor's comments and grades in them when you view them.
+1. Clicking the word "Compare" will highlight the additions/changes made by the instructor.
+1. Click the box labeled "Branch: Graded" and choose "master" to return to your version of the files.

+#### Getting your Graded and Marked Work locally
+1. Open terminal
+1. Change to the assignment directory
+1. git fecth
+1. git checkout Graded
+   - All files will now be those returned by the instructor.
+1. git checkout master
+   - Returns you to your version of the files.

 #### Getting a Copy of Completed Partnered Work in Your Own GitHub
 1. Import repository from your partner's GitHub into your GitHub as a __private__ repository.